Personal computer: 1980s

 Workstations were characterized by high-performance processors and graphics displays, with large-capacity local disk storage, networking capability, and running under a multitasking operating system.
 Eventually, due to the influence of the IBM PC on the personal computer market, personal computers and home computers lost any technical distinction.
 Business computers acquired color graphics capability and sound, and home computers and game systems users used the same processors and operating systems as office workers.
 Mass-market computers had graphics capabilities and memory comparable to dedicated workstations of a few years before.
 Even local area networking, originally a way to allow business computers to share expensive mass storage and peripherals, became a standard feature of personal computers used at home.

 An increasingly important set of uses for personal computers relied on the ability of the computer to communicate with other computer systems, allowing interchange of information.
 Experimental public access to a shared mainframe computer system was demonstrated as early as 1973 in the Community Memory project, but bulletin board systems and online service providers became more commonly available after 1978.
 Commercial Internet service providers emerged in the late 1980s, giving public access to the rapidly growing network.

+In 1984, Apple Computer launched the Macintosh, with an advertisement during the Super Bowl.
+The Macintosh was the first successful mass-market mouse-driven computer with a graphical user interface or 'WIMP' (Windows, Icons, Menus, and Pointers).
+Based on the Motorola 68000 microprocessor, the Macintosh included many of the Lisa's features at a price of US$2,495.
+The Macintosh was introduced with 128 KB of RAM and later that year a 512 KB RAM model became available.
+To reduce costs compared to the Lisa, the year-younger Macintosh had a simplified motherboard design, no internal hard drive, and a single 3.5-inch floppy drive.
+Applications that came with the Macintosh included MacPaint, a bit-mapped graphics program, and MacWrite, which demonstrated WYSIWYG word processing.

+The Macintosh was a successful personal computer for years to come.
+This is particularly due to the introduction of desktop publishing in 1985 through Apple's partnership with Adobe.
+This partnership introduced the LaserWriter printer and Aldus PageMaker to users of the personal computer.
+During Steve Jobs's hiatus from Apple, a number of different models of Macintosh, including the Macintosh Plus and Macintosh II, were released to a great degree of success.
+The entire Macintosh line of computers was IBM's major competition up until the early 1990s.

+1990s

 In 1991, the World Wide Web was made available for public use.
 The combination of powerful personal computers with high-resolution graphics and sound, with the infrastructure provided by the Internet, and the standardization of access methods of the Web browsers, established the foundation for a significant fraction of modern life, from bus time tables through unlimited distribution of free videos through to online user-edited encyclopedias.